informatics-isi-edu/facebase-docs/docs/_docs/human-data/duc.md

 ---
-title: Read and complete the Data Use Certificate Agreement (DUC)
+title: A. Read and complete the Data Use Certificate Agreement (DUC)
 permalink: /docs/duc/
 ---